 It is about 18km to the top of the Pang La Pass (5,150m) and, depending on the weather, we may get our first full view of the North Side of Everest and an uninterrupted view of the Himalayan chain from the pass.
 After the descent we will all regroup at the village of Tashi Dzong where we take lunch.

 After lunch we ride the 45km to Rongbuk.
 En-route Everest becomes more impressive at each turn until we reach our camp at 5,000m.
 It’s a long and challenging ride today but it’s oh so special.

 105km / 65 miles Ride Distance.
 Overnight under canvas in our Camp.
 Meal/s Included: B, L & D

 Today we plan to mostly put our feet up and absorb the magnificence of Everest and the culture surrounding the Rongbuk Monastery.
-There is the option of a short ride up to Everest Base Camp, 8km each way, if you, and your bike, can tackle rough roads and the altitude.
+We’ll do a short and slow paced local ride from our camp to keep the legs moving and to take some time for an exploration of our surroundings.

 16km / 10 miles.
 Overnight under canvas in our Camp.
 Meal/s Included: B,L&D